 Special Collections is highly supportive of collections that:

 - Represent the cultural, geographic, economic, and political diversity of Williams College.

-- Constitute objects for which access would be improved by inclusion in the Archives: linking between items, innovative ways to comprehend the material, etc.
+- Constitute objects for which access would be improved by inclusion in Special Collections: linking between items, innovative ways to comprehend the material, etc.